VarazdatStepanyan003/Kinetic-Monte-Carlo-Engine/README.md

 The English Wiki page is a pretty good place to learn most of the important intro stuff for KMC
 ## Usage
 There are tests which can be used as examples and *_skeleton files which you can use as a starting point

+To create your own simulations make a directory inside KMCEngine.
+The name of the directory should start with `project` or `test`
 ## Development
 This is a passion project of mine and I just need more reasons to continue developing it.
-If you have any suggestions tell me and I'll gladly implement them.
+If you have any suggestions tell me, and I'll gladly implement them.
 Hopefully one day it'll have a "release" patch 1.0

 ### numba
 If you don't like / don't want numba just remove these